jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 ## Functinality of core application

 - User can add new recipes (Feature implemented),
-- User can "open"/see/use recipes,
+- User can "open"/see/use recipes (Feature implemented),
 - User can edit recipes,
 - User can delete recipes,
 - User can list/see overview of all recipes (Feature implemented),
 - User can search for recipes;
-	- by name,
+	- by name (Feature implemented),
 	- by ingredients.